programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 1.4: Historical Context of Agent-based Modeling

 Simulations were among the first digital methods applied in historical research.
 Some of the earlier historical simulations were done by prominent figures of the early digital humanities and digital history, such as Michael Levison[^10] or Peter Laslett from the Cambridge Group for the History of Population and Social Structure[^11].
-The latter also coined this simulative approach to history "experimental history", to underline the experimental and iterative nature of the process[^12].
+The latter also coined this simulative approach to "experimental history", to underline the experimental and iterative nature of the process[^12].

 Agent-based Modeling as a term for the kind of simulation approach we just described was coined during the 1990s, pioneered among others by Joshua M. Epstein and Robert Axtell[^13].

-Similar, individual-based simulation approaches have existed for at least the 1960s, though.
+Similar, individual-based simulation approaches have existed from at least the 1960s, though.
 Tim Gooding puts the origins of Agent-based Modeling at 1933, when Enrico Fermi first used the so-called Monte-Carlo-Method with mechanical computing machines[^14].
 Another early example includes the aforementioned Peter Laslett, who, together with Anthropologist Eugene Hammel and Computer scientist Kenneth W. Wachter, devised individual-based Monte-Carlo Simulations on household structures in early modern England[^11].

 Since then, a number of changes occured that warrant a distinction between those efforts and the newer, actual Agent-based Models.
 For one, changes in hardware, software and programming paradigms have led to a much higher performance and affordability of bigger and more complex models.
 Also, the epistemological framework of emergent properties in systems we described in Sec.
 1.2 is heavily inspired by modern thinking on Complex Adaptive Systems, which itself has roots into the 1950s and before, but is mainly a product of recent scholarly activity[^15].
 In the newer Agent-based Modeling, there is a bigger principle emphasis on the relevance of heterogenuous agents, processes of social learning, coupling of micro- and macro-level phenomena and on theory-agnosticism.